weekwood/box-ios-sdk-v2/README.md

 [BoxSDK sharedSDK].OAuth2Session.clientSecret = @"YOUR_CLIENT_SECRET";
 ```

-The SDK requires your app to register a custom URL scheme in order to receive
+One way to complete the OAuth2 flow is to have your app to register a
-an OAuth2 authorization code.
-In your `Info.plist`, register the following URL
+custom URL scheme in order to receive an OAuth2 authorization code.
-scheme:
+In your `Info.plist`, register the following URL scheme:

 ```
 boxsdk-YOUR_CLIENT_ID